Chicken Seafood Gumbo Recipe (Rich, Smoky & Loaded with Flavor)

 Boom.. there we go.. a nice dark chocolate roux!
 Reduce the heat and add the trinity to the roux (carefully!).
 Give this a mix and then begin to add your broth/stock.

-Remember that skillet with the sausage fat?
+Remember that skillet with the sausage and chicken fat?
 We are going to use that to fry our okra!

 Once you add the stock to your roux, bring it up to a boil for 2-3 minutes and then reduce to a simmer.
-Here you can begin seasoning and adding your bay leaf etc. Add the sausage and okra to the gumbo and simmer for 45 minutes.
+Here you can begin seasoning and adding your bay leaf etc. Add the sausage, shredded chicken thighs, and okra to the gumbo and simmer for 45 minutes.
+You might also love my best marry me chicken soup.

 Final Touches